 - penalised with one penalty point for every four seconds commenced. - 1.8.
 This competition may not be used for the Grand Prix or for the competition with the highest prize money or as a qualifying competition for another competition. - 1.9.
 If a competitor qualified for the winning round does not start in this round, they will not be replaced. - 1.10.
-Refer to Article 247 1 and Article 247 2 for details of classification of competitors who withdraw from the winning round or who are eliminated or who retire in the winning round. - 2.
+Refer to Article 247 1 and Article 247 2 for details of classification of competitors who withdraw from the winning round or Competitors who are eliminated or who retire in the winning round. will be placed equal last in the winning round. - 2.
 Competition with one round and winning round. - 2.1.
 In this competition at least 25% and a minimum of 10 competitors of the first round qualify for the winning round, in which they start in reverse order of the results (penalties and time) of the first round.
-The following competitors qualify for the winning round according to the conditions of the Schedule: - At least 25% or a set number of competitors, in any case a minimum of 10 competitors, qualify for the winning round based on their penalties and time in the first round; or - ii.
+The following competitors qualify for the winning round according to the conditions of the Schedule: - i.
+At least 25% or a set number of competitors, in any case a minimum of 10 competitors, qualify for the winning round based on their penalties and time in the first round; or - ii.
 At least 25% or a set number of competitors, in any case a minimum of 10 competitors, qualify for the winning round based on their penalties and time in the first round, and in any case all competitors without penalties in the first round, qualify for the winning round. - 2.2.
 In the winning round all competitors start with 0 penalties. - 2.3.
 Both rounds are judged under Table A against the clock.
 For exceeding the time allowed in the winning round competitors are penalised with one penalty point for every four seconds commenced. - 2.4.
 This competition may not be used for the Grand Prix or for the competition with the highest prize money or as a qualifying competition for another competition. - 2.5.
 If a competitor qualified for the winning round does not start in this round, they will not be replaced. - 2.6.
-Refer to Article 247 1 and Article 247 2 for details of classification of competitors who withdraw from the winning round or who are eliminated or who retire in the winning round.
+Refer to Article 247 1 and Article 247 2 for details of classification of Competitors who withdraw from the winning round or who are eliminated or who retire in the winning round. will be placed equal last inthe winning round.